WZKX

-WZKX (107.9 FM, "Kicker 108") is a commercial radio station licensed to Bay St. Louis, Mississippi and serving the Gulfport–Biloxi-Pascagoula radio market.
+WZKX (107.9 FM, "Kicker 108") is a commercial radio station licensed to Bay St. Louis, Mississippi, United States, and serving the Gulfport–Biloxi-Pascagoula market.
 Due to its 100,000-watt power, the station is also heard and ranks all throughout the metro New Orleans radio market.
 It broadcasts a country music format and is owned by Coast Radio Group.
 Its studios are on Lorraine Road in Gulfport.

-WZKX is a Class C FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter tower is located on City Bridge Road in Perkinston and at 1,680 feet above sea level, is taller than the Empire State Building today.
-WZKX broadcasts using HD Radio technology.
-The HD2 digital subchannel carries a classic rock format, known as "The Quake."
-The HD3 subchannel has recently flipped formats with WGCM, and now plays Oldies music, branded as "Crusin."
+The transmitter is located on City Bridge Road in Perkinston.
+WZKX also broadcasts with HD Radio technology: the HD2 digital subchannel carries a Mixed Classic and Alternative Rock format known as "The Quake".